-Artist Bio Born in Singapore and based in Bethesda, Maryland, Christine holds degrees in Fine Arts and Architecture from the National University of Singapore.
-Her engagement with traditional pottery and modern ceramics began while working as an architect in Tokyo, and she made her first pinched pot in a small studio in Bangkok 16 years ago.
-She is currently an instructor at Glen Echo Pottery and serves as Gallery Director of the Glen Echo Pottery Gallery.
-Christine is a member of the Washington Ceramic Guild and Scope Gallery at the Torpedo Art Center.
-She is currently pursuing a Post-Baccalaureate Certificate in Ceramics at the University of Massachusetts Dartmouth.
+Artist Bio Born in Singapore and based in Bethesda, Maryland, Christine holds degrees in Fine Arts and Architecture from the National University of Singapore, as well as a Post-Baccalaureate Certificate in Artisanry from the University of Massachusetts Dartmouth.
+Her engagement with traditional pottery and modern ceramics began while working as an architect in Tokyo, and she created her first pinched pot in a small Bangkok studio 16 years ago.
+Currently, she is an instructor at Glen Echo Pottery and serves as the Gallery Director for the Glen Echo Pottery Gallery.
+Christine is also a member of the Washington Ceramic Guild and Scope Gallery at the Torpedo Factory Art Center.

 Awards